-Give your name, mobile number & email address to Carol or Marion at the Treasurers table either before the start of the monthly meeting or at the end.
+- Give your name, mobile number & email address to the organiser at the Treasurers table either before the start of the monthly meeting or at the end.

-If tickets are involved & you may qualify for a concession, you must let Carol or Marion know.
+- If tickets are involved & you think you qualify for a concession, please let Sue or Terri know.

-Once the cost of the trip has been clarified, the preferred method of payment is by BACS direct into The Belles account.
+- Once the cost of the trip has been clarified, the preferred method of payment is by BACS direct into TBBWI account.
 Cash or cheques will also be accepted at the monthly meeting.

 Name of Account : The Brentwood Belles WI